 Starcraft 2: Starter Edition

-There's a great narrative story, and you can a lot of the missions from the full game in the Starter Edition.
-Enough for it to warrant being a full game in itself.
+There's a great narrative story, and you can play five missions from the full game in the Starter Edition.
 You can also play other gamers online, and it's a great multiplayer experience.

 Super Crate Box